itn-trust/itn-did-spec/README.md

 ## Security Considerations

-For all `did:itn` DIDs, the initial asset creation, and subsequent updates are executed using `Ed25519` keys, which are widely recognized as a robust and secure cryptographic mechanism.

-@AlexMesser @pleerock can you - `Confirm - if the keys are different in the above line.
-DELETE THIS COMMENT LATER.`

 - ITN heavily relies on W3C DIDs (Decentralized Identifiers) and VCs (Verifiable Credentials) cryptographic mechanisms and decentralized trust models to mitigate the risks associated with various attacks.
 - Authentication service utilizing [OAuth2](https://oauth.net/2/) for REST APIs and [DIF DID AuthN](https://identity.foundation/working-groups/authentication.html) for DIF DIDcomm messaging.
 - Authentication is involved, particularly user-host authentication, the security characteristics are those of OAuth2 and DIDCom 2.0.